 With 5 to 10 times as much chafe as wheat, organizations can benefit tremendously by taking a data centric approach to organizational improvement.
 Turns out to be all about demonstrating what happens in the organization when better data practices yield improvements.

-Quotes on this page are from the forthcomming text (Danger) Feeding the Data Matrix!
-Todd and I are aiming for a Fall 2020 release
+Quotes on this page are from the forthcoming Data Literacy text that Todd and I are aiming for a Fall 2021 release

 Applying these same concepts to data makes little sense.
 The relative cost of acquiring data is most expensive the first time one uses it.
 Costs diminish with each subsequent reuse.
 Therefore, organizations are encouraged and financially rewarded to reuse data.
 (While Stylumia were not the first to coin this phrase, I did grab their very nice picture.)